Risk Management

 The Hardening Market for OT Insurance

-For OT-heavy organizations — energy companies, oil and gas operators, manufacturers, chemical producers — cyber insurance renewal has become a substantive exercise in demonstrating OT security posture.
-Understanding what underwriters are actually looking for is no longer optional.
+For OT-heavy organizations, energy companies, oil and gas operators, manufacturers, chemical producers, cyber insurance renewal has become a substantive exercise in demonstrating OT security posture.
+Beacon Security helps clients prepare for exactly these conversations, and what we see consistently is that organizations are surprised by how much underwriters now know about OT environments and how specifically they ask about it.

 How Underwriters Think About OT Risk

-The fundamental underwriting concern in OT environments is twofold: frequency (how likely is an incident?) and severity (if an incident occurs, how much will it cost?).
+The fundamental underwriting concern in OT environments is twofold: frequency (how likely is an incident?) and severity (if one occurs, how much will it cost?).

-In OT environments, the severity concern dominates.
+In OT environments, severity dominates the equation.
 A ransomware incident at a large petrochemical refinery that forces a production shutdown can generate losses that dwarf anything achievable by encrypting file servers.
-Lost production revenue, decontamination costs, regulatory response costs, potential environmental liability, and the complexity of restoring certified OT configurations all contribute to loss scenarios that can reach tens or hundreds of millions of dollars.
+Lost production revenue, decontamination costs, regulatory response costs, potential environmental liability, and the sheer complexity of restoring certified OT configurations, all of it adds up to loss scenarios that can reach tens or hundreds of millions of dollars.
+Underwriters know this now in ways they did not five years ago.

-Underwriters have also become aware of accumulation risk: if multiple industrial facilities from different policyholders are targeted by the same attack campaign — as they might be if a widely deployed OT platform has a critical vulnerability exploited at scale — the industry's combined exposure could be enormous.
-This concentration risk shapes how underwriters approach sector-wide exposures in energy, utilities, and manufacturing.
+There is also the accumulation risk concern: if multiple industrial facilities from different policyholders are targeted by the same attack campaign, as they might be if a widely deployed OT platform has a critical vulnerability exploited at scale, the industry's combined exposure could be enormous.
+This concentration risk shapes how underwriters approach sector-wide exposures in energy, utilities, and manufacturing, and why they ask the same questions so consistently across carriers.

 What the Questionnaire Actually Asks

-OT-specific supplemental applications vary by carrier, but several categories of questions are now nearly universal:
+OT-specific supplemental applications vary by carrier, but several categories of questions are now nearly universal.
+If you have not seen these questions yet, you will at your next renewal.

 Incident response planning for OT.
 Does the organization have an OT-specific incident response plan?
 Has it been tested through exercises?
 Does it include operations team members, not just cybersecurity staff?